knpuniversity/stripe/knpu/ep1-charging/stripe-invoices.md

 ## One InvoiceItem per Product

 This now gives us more flexibility.
-Since sheep love to shop, they'll often buy *multiple* product.
+Since sheep love to shop, they'll often buy *multiple* products.
 In fact, let's go buy some shears, and some Sheerly Conditioned.
 If we checked out right now, this would show up as one giant line item for $106.00 on the Invoice.
 We can do better than that.